Yranes/CultureRL/readme.md

 Ensuring that large language models (LLMs) behave consistently with diverse cultural norms is essential, yet collecting annotated data for every culture remains costly and infeasible—especially in low-resource regions.

-This project introduces **CultureRL (Culture-norm-driven Reinforcement Learning)**, an efficient framework that achieves cultural alignment **without requiring large-scale labeled data**.
+We introduce **CultureRL (Culture-norm-driven Reinforcement Learning)**, an efficient framework that achieves cultural alignment **without requiring large-scale labeled data**.
 Instead, CultureRL relies on a small set of explicit cultural principles as alignment anchors to guide model behavior through reinforcement learning.

 - 🧩 **Norm Pool Construction (NPC)** clusters any available cultural norms—such as those derived from the *World Values Survey* or other sociocultural datasets—into structured semantic groups.
 These clusters serve as retrievable anchors that represent cultural principles at different abstraction levels.
 - 🎯 **Norm Cluster-based Reward Mechanism (NCRM)** evaluates model outputs based on their conformity to the retrieved norm clusters, providing culture-aware feedback signals that guide policy optimization.